felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 to participate in your journey and share knowledge with you.

 The format you use to review your books doesn't matter.
-It can be a website like me, a page in your notebook, a Word document, an email, a spreadsheet, etc. As long as you use your words to write about the subject you read about, you will do fine.
+It can be a website like me, a fresh page in your notebook, a Word document, an email, a spreadsheet, etc. As long as you use _your_ words to write about the subject you read about, you will do fine.
 The easiest it is for you to access that information once you're done, the better.